Backyard Classic Pro Charcoal/Wood Grill

 One bad thing about this grill.
 When I bought it at Sam's, it was already put together.
 So I did not see it in the box.
 The instruction manual say's for parts and returns contact Rankam VDG Industries in Golden Valley, MN.
 After getting it home I found that that company's main office is in Hong Kong.
 I was not happy.
 But I found it was built so well I decided to keep it.
 It was big and heavy it took me and my son to load it on his truck.
 Nowhere on the manual does it say anything about the country of origin.
 I always try to buy American but it is getting harder to find what you want and can afford.

 Also because of the large size of this grill I am having a bit of trouble finding a cover for it.
 I need a cover that is 30 inches deep to fit this cooker.
 I can't find one in stores but did find one on amazon.com that cost $53 but it takes 3 to 6 weeks to get one.
 So I have had to cover it with a blue plastic trap until I can get a cover that fits.

-Update on the grill cover.
+Update on the grill cover from amazon.
 This thing is a great grill cover.
 It should last several years even in the winters of Kansas which like last year can yield a lot of snow and very cold temperatures.
 The grill cover come through this last winter and looks almost new.
 I was so impressed with the quality of this one and bought another one from the same manufacture for the Weber Smoky Mountain smoker.
 Her is the amazon.com link to the cover I bought for this grill.
 I bought the XXL and it fits fine.
 The XL would have been too small.